theforeman/theforeman.org/_posts/2018-05-02-load-balanced-smart-proxies-with-haproxy.md

 ```
 ## Installing HAProxy

-As HAProxy will listen on ports not "owned" by it, SELinux will be default prevent that.
-For the sake of this post, we'll run the whole machine in permissive mode, but it's an open TODO item to investigate how to properly confine HAProxy.
-Also note that if you are using a different load balancer technology, you can use this configuration as reference.
+Please note that if you are using a different load balancer technology, you can use this configuration as reference.

+Configure SELinux to run in `permissive` mode.

 The HAProxy setup itself is super simple, just load-balance a bunch of ports in TCP mode round-robin across all the Smart Proxies.
 TCP mode is required because the load balancer will not be doing TLS termination.
 There are just two exceptions to that: port 443 should use `source` not `roundrobin` to not confuse Yum, and the additional port for the PuppetCA (8141) is forwarded only to the first smart proxy.